GPU Rendering

 Please refer to AMD’s website for more information about AMD graphics cards and their architectures.

-On Windows, experimental hardware ray-tracing support is available with the most recent drivers.
+Experimental hardware ray-tracing support is available with the most recent drivers.
 This can be enabled in the preferences.
-However there are currently known issues regarding motion blur, hair rendering and degenerate triangle shapes.
+However there are currently known issues regarding motion blur, hair and point cloud rendering, and degenerate triangle shapes.

 oneAPI – Intel

 oneAPI is a computation library that is supported on Windows and Linux and requires a Intel® Arc™ graphics card with the Xe HPG architecture.
-Hardware acceleration for ray-tracing is supported.
+Hardware acceleration for ray-tracing and denoising is supported.

 Supported GPUs include: